The Hammer (Justified): Plot

 Raylan (Timothy Olyphant) finds Boyd (Walton Goggins) in the woods, having formed a church to help drug addicts and other spiritually reformed criminals, threatening them to quit their habits.
 Raylan uses the moment to expose Boyd's crimes as well as offering a reward to anyone who can help putting him back in jail and then leaves.

 An ambulance arrives at a house, where Judge Mike "The Hammer" Reardon (Stephen Root) was bitten by a snake.
 Raylan is assigned to protect him despite being embarrassed by Reardon's eccentric behavior.
 While escorting him, Reardon is poisoned with carbon monoxide through the car's exhaust system.
-Raylan is also trying to locate Pastor Israel Fandi (Doug E. Doug), who now changed his name and occupation.
+Raylan is also trying to locate Pastor Israel Fandi (Doug E. Doug), who has changed his name and occupation.
 Ambulances arrive in time to save Reardon.
 Meanwhile, Johnny (David Meunier) visits Boyd in the woods after Boyd threatened a nearby meth lab.
 He tells Boyd that Bo is angry at the threat but Boyd does not give it importance.
 That night, Boyd and his followers take the meth dealers out of their RV and burn it.
 However, the dealers reveal that a person was inside the RV.

 Raylan visits Fandi, who refuses to testify against Boyd.
 While at a bar with Reardon, Raylan notices a man (Sean Bridgers) watching them and confronts the man.
-He later finds that he is Virgil Corum, a convict charged with illegal possessions and whose background fits all of Reardon's recent events.
+Raylan later finds that the man is Virgil Corum, a convict charged with illegal possessions and whose background fits all of Reardon's recent events.
 Virgil eventually catches Reardon in the parking lot of a club, intending to kill him.
 Raylan arrives in time and tries to calm him down.
 However, Reardon pulls out a gun and shoots Virgil, wounding him.
-Virgil reveals having been planned to use the murder as a way to give his ex-wife and kid money.
+Virgil reveals planning to kill Reardon as a way to give his ex-wife and kid money.

-Not wanting to let the relationship cause destruction, Raylan breaks up with Ava (Joelle Carter) and Reardon made a deal with a judge to reduce her probation.
-He later talks with Mullen (Nick Searcy), who reveals the meth lab explosion and that the killed man was an informant.
-Despite both suspecting Boyd, they can't prove his actions.
-Raylan visits Fandi again and threatens him to testify or he will expose his illegal marijuana operation.
-Fandi agrees to testify but reveals he does not know how Boyd looks like, shocking Raylan.
-Unwilling to force him to do this, Raylan leaves.
+Not wanting to let the relationship cause destruction, Raylan breaks up with Ava (Joelle Carter) and Reardon makes a deal with a judge to reduce her probation.
+Raylan later talks with Mullen (Nick Searcy), who reveals the meth lab explosion and that the man killed in the RV was an informant.
+Despite both suspecting Boyd, they can't prove his involvement.
+Raylan visits Fandi again and threatens him to testify in exchange for not exposing his illegal marijuana operation.
+Fandi agrees to testify but reveals he does not know what Boyd looks like, shocking Raylan.
+Now unwilling to force him to testify, Raylan leaves.